Hermann-web/pyv/README.md

 pyv is a command-line interface (CLI) application for managing versioning in a using Python.

-It correspond to a versionning plan explained in the [versionning_plan](./docs/api-versioning-strat.md)
+It correspond to a versioning plan explained in the [versioning_plan](./docs/api-versioning-strat.md)

 ## Installation